-Property operating expenses include non-recurring extraordinary expenses for uncollected rent, which amounted to €45 million in H1 2022 compared to €75 million in H1 2021.
+Property operating expenses also include non-recurring extraordinary expenses for uncollected rent, which amounted to €60 million in 9M 2022 compared to €100 million in 9M 2021.
 AT created extraordinary expenses for uncollected rent in response to the impact of the Coronavirus pandemic, especially affecting the hotel industry.
-The extraordinary expenses recorded during H1

-2022 were relatively lower compared to H1 2021 as the market was under a full lockdown for the most of H1 2021.
-However, the rent collection in Q1 2022 was still heavily impacted by restrictions and increasing infection rates.
-Q2 2022 showed signs of recovery as restrictions have been lifted but profitability in the hotel industry was adversely impacted by cost inflation in utilities (in particular in energy costs) and staff (including staff shortages), as well as supply chain disruptions.
+The extraordinary expenses recorded during 9M 2022 were relatively lower compared to 9M 2021 as the market was under a full lockdown for the most of first half of 2021.
+The rent collection in Q1 2022 was still heavily impacted by restrictions and increasing infection rates.
+Recovery began in Q2 2022 after restrictions were lifted and further progress was witnessed in Q3 2022 driven by higher demand during summer.
+However, profitability in the hotel industry was adversely impacted by cost inflation in utilities (in particular in energy costs) and staff (including staff shortages), as well as supply chain disruptions, which is still holding back a full recovery in the hotel portfolio.